dbrattli/OSlash/README.md

  - IO Action
  - Writer
  - Reader

+## Monadic functions

+- lift
+- join, for removing one level of monadic structure
+- compose, for composing monadic functions

+## Utility functions

+ - compose, for composing 0 to n functions

 Yes, I know there are other projects out there like [PyMonad](https://bitbucket.org/jason_delaat/pymonad/), but I'm simply doing